sangwani-coder/alx-backend-python/0x00-python_variable_annotations/README.md

 # 0x00.
 Python - Variable Annotations
-This is the first project in the Alx/Holberton software engineering backend-python curriculum.
+This was the first project in the Alx/Holberton software engineering backend-python curriculum.
 In this project I learned what type annotations in Python.

 Annotations aim to improve the readability and understanding of source code and are interpreted by third-party libraries to provide effective and time-saving services such as syntax hints, data type checking, data type hinting in IDEs, or Integrated Development Environments auto-completion of code, and automated or AI-driven documentation generation.
 Python has two types of annotations: **function annotations** and **variable annotations**.
 I will learned how to implement both types after working this project..